![[BOTTOM]](to-bottm.gif)

 -

-- Membership dues shall be determined annually by the Board of Directors and will
+a.
+Membership dues shall be determined annually by the Board of Directors and will be

-be payable on or before the first day of January of each year.
-During the month of
+payable on or before the first day of January of each year.
+During the month of October,

-October, the Secretary shall send to each member a statement of his/her dues for the
+the Secretary shall send to each member a statement of his/her dues for the ensuing year.

-ensuing year.
-Those members who have not paid by November 20th will be sent a second
+Those members who have not paid by November 20th will be sent a second notice

-notice by the Secretary before December 1st.
-Those who have not paid by January 1st will
+by the Secretary before December 1st.
+Those who have not paid by January 1st

-- Each statement or invoice for membership dues shall carry the following
+b.
+Each statement or invoice for membership dues shall carry the following reminder:

-reminder: "With renewal of membership, each member reaffirms his adherence to the
+"With renewal of membership, each member reaffirms his adherence to the club

 - SECTION3

-- Each applicant for membership shall complete and sign an application form approved by
+a.
+Each applicant for membership shall complete and sign an application form approved

-the Board of Directors which shall clearly state that the applicant agrees to abide by the
+by the Board of Directors which shall clearly state that the applicant agrees to abide by

-Constitution and By-Laws, Code of Ethics, and the rules of the United Kennel Club, Inc.
+the Constitution and By-Laws, Code of Ethics and the rules of the United Kennel Club, Inc.

 applicant.
 Accompanying the application, the prospective member shall submit payment of

 dues for the current year.
-Applications shall be sent to the Club Secretary.
+Applications shall be sent to the Membership Coordinator.

-- The name, city and state, of each person applying for membership shall be submitted
+b.
+The name, city and state of each person applying for membership shall be submitted

-within ninety (90) days by the Secretary to the Board of Directors.
-The Board of Directors
+within ninety (90) days by the Membership Coordinator to the Board of Directors.
+The Board

-will vote on the application quarterly from a prospective membership list submitted to the
+of Directors will vote on the application from a prospective member, submitted to the

-Board by the Secretary.
-Favorable vote by 2/3rds of the Board of Directors shall be
+submission.
+Favorable vote by 2/3rds of the Board of Directors shall be required to elect

-required to elect an applicant.
-Membership shall be probationary until thirty (30) days
+an applicant.
+Membership shall be probationary until thirty (30) days after Board

-after Board approval, during which time all members will have the opportunity to write
+approval, during which time all members will have the opportunity to write their views to

-their views to members of the Board of Directors.
-A challenge of the election of a member
+members of the Board of Directors.
+A challenge of the election of a member by a letter

-by a letter signed by a majority of membership shall cause the Board of Directors to
+signed by a majority of membership shall cause the Board of Directors to reconsider the

-- If a candidate is turned down, he/she may not reapply before six (6) months have
+restriction that he/she may not reapply before twelve (12) months have elapsed.

 - SECTION 4

-- Resignation.
-Any member in good standing may resign from the Club upon written notice to
+a.
+Resignation.
+Any member in good standing may resign from the Club upon written

-- by lapsing.
-A membership shall be considered lapsed and automatically terminated if such
+b. by lapsing.
+A membership shall be considered lapsed and automatically terminated if

-member's dues remain unpaid after January 1st; however, the Board of Directors may grant
+such member's dues remain unpaid after January 1st; however, the Board of

-amendment, or motion, or hold any office except as specified in Article V, Section 3,
+election, amendment or motion, or hold any office except as specified in Article V,

-- by expulsion.
-A membership may be terminated by expulsion as provided in Article VI of
+c. by expulsion.
+A membership may be terminated by expulsion as provided in Article VI

 ARTICLE II